 Choose your path

-Average fixed mortgage rates ended an 11-week low-rate trend and reached their highest levels since June during the past week, Freddie Mac reported Sept.
-15 in its Primary Mortgage Market Survey.
+Average fixed mortgage rates moved higher during the past week, topping 4 percent for the first time this year, Freddie Mac reported Nov.
+23 in its Primary Mortgage Market Survey.

 Pop up content here.